 To remove, I either massage it under the shower or wash with a warm, wet face cloth.
 It cleans off easily without leaving any residue.
 Its effects are instantly noticeable both in terms of visual appearance and skin texture.
 Both are obviously improved.
 Skin feels clean, soft and smooth without any dryness at all.
 It also looks bright and fresh.
 This suggests that the detoxifying effects of clays, charcoal and desert peach are well balanced with the replenishing properties of aloe vera, rose flower water and baobab oil, managing to draw out impurities and resurface the skin while keeping it hydrated.

 However, one time I didn’t remove the mask in a timely fashion due to a distraction, leaving it on around 5 minutes past its full dry state and I suffered the consequences.
 Parts of my face felt dry but my sensitive chin became inflamed, redness lasting the next few days.
 So, be warned, that this mask has incredible pulling power and should be removed just before completely dry to avoid any negative side effects.
 When used in this way, the overall results deliver a radiant and healthy complexion.
 The smoothness resembles the feeling left by a granular exfoliator without the physical agitation.
-The mask has a strong drawing power which is quite impressive.
-I think with regular use of 2-3 times a week, it could do wonders for keeping pores clear of debris long enough to delay congestion.
+I think with regular use of 2-3 times a week, it could do wonders for oilier complexions, keeping pores clear of debris long enough to delay congestion.

 As far as clay masks go, this is definitely a good one, with some unique and comforting ingredients included to prevent drying out the skin while detoxifying the pores.
 I believe it would suit all skin types, although those highly sensitive to fragrance may be the exception.
 People on the drier or more sensitive side of the scale should definitely rinse it off prior to it fully drying to assure healthy oils are not also extracted in the detoxification process.
 Those with oilier and acne prone complexions will enjoy its pore cleansing qualities.